DevExpress/testcafe-examples/examples/set-a-custom-referrer/README.md

 The [HTTP referrer](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referer) (otherwise known as referer) is a request header that lets a webpage know where the user has navigated from.

-This example shows how to set a custom referrer during tests.
+This example shows how to set a custom referrer for the specified requests during tests.

 Before the test begins a request hook and a request logger are introduced.
-The hook overwrites the requests's 'Referer' header with a desired value.
+When requests are made to a webpage, the hook overwrites the requests's 'Referer' header with a desired value.

-The test starts on a dummy page and navigates to another page with a `t.navigateTo` method.
-A request logger captures the corresponding requests.
+The test starts on a dummy page and navigates to another page with a `t.navigateTo` method and the request logger captures the requests.
 The `t.expect.eql` method checks the header value.

 ## TestCafe API Used in This Example